American Revolution: Status of American women

-The status of women during the Revolutionary War can be illustrated by the interchange of gender, sexuality, citizenship, and class.
-While women were entering a period in which they found themselves gaining more identity within society, it was clear that they were still very much considered under men as their role in society remained being a good wife and mother.
-Their clothes, the way they responded to their husband, and listened to their husband, was incredibly important in the social sphere.
-Having a woman who was dressed well for her role as a good wife and mother as well as fitting the social role, was a symbol of not only status, but a family devoted to the republic.
+While women were entering a period in which they found themselves gaining more identity within society, they were still very much considered to be subordinate to men, as their role remained being a good wife and mother.
+Having a woman who was dressed well for her role as a good wife and mother, as well as fitting the social role, was a symbol of not only status, but a family devoted to the republic.
 As they continued to nurture social and political partnerships, their role in enabling the success of the revolution emphasized their changing role in society – leading to the post-revolutionary reconstruction of gender ideology.

 In addition, the democratic ideals of the Revolution inspired changes in the roles of women.
 Patriot women married to Loyalists who left the state could get a divorce and obtain control of the ex-husband's property.
 Abigail Adams expressed to her husband, the president, the desire of women to have a place in the new republic:

 I desire you would remember the Ladies, and be more generous and favourable to them than your ancestors.
 Do not put such unlimited power into the hands of the Husbands.

-As discussions rose regarding the rights of man post Revolutionary war, women began pushing a debate for the rights of women as well.
-One particular woman, Mary Wollstonecraft, would pioneer the discussion regarding women's rights, and push those like Abigail Adams to begin expressing the desire to want a larger place in society.
-Wollstonecraft was an English writer, philosopher, and advocate for women's rights, and would publish the Vindication of the Rights of Woman (1792) – challenging the idea that rights should only be granted to men.
-As one of the first major advocates and foundational figures for women's rights and gender equality in a time when women were considered inferior to men, Wollstonecraft focused on equal education and social opportunities for women – believing that if women were educated the same as men, they would gain autonomy over their own lives and better contribute to society.
-Her radical ideas would give ground to the conversation in allowing women to be bearers of rights alongside men – that while the rights of man were taking on a new meaning post-revolutionary America, it was time for the rights of women too.
-Inspired by the radical feminism in her work, women in the early republic would change their views on marriage, education, participation in public life, and autonomy – pushing them to lay the groundwork for the later women's suffrage movement, education opportunities, property rights, and more.
+As discussions rose regarding the rights of man post-Revolutionary war, women began pushing for the rights of women as well.
+Mary Wollstonecraft pioneered the discussion regarding women's rights, and pushed those like Abigail Adams to begin expressing the desire to want a larger place in society.
+Wollstonecraft was an English writer, philosopher, and advocate for women's rights who published the Vindication of the Rights of Woman (1792) – challenging the idea that rights should only be granted to men.
+She was one of the first major advocates and foundational figures for women's rights and gender equality in a time when women were considered inferior to men.
+Wollstonecraft focused on equal education and social opportunities for women – believing that if women were educated the same as men, they would gain autonomy over their own lives and better contribute to society.
+Her ideas contributed to the conversation in allowing women to be bearers of rights alongside men.
+Inspired by the radical feminism in her work, women in the early republic would change their views on marriage, education, participation in public life, and autonomy.
+This laid the groundwork for the later women's suffrage movement, education opportunities, property rights, and more.